junwatu/openai-tokens-dashboard/blog/README.md

 ## Conclusion

 The project in this blog post is just an MVP.
-You can enhance it further with add features like history or logs view, better data visualization, better analytic view and so on.
+It can be further enhanced by adding features like a history or logs view, improved data visualization, and better analytical views, among others.